Amivono/privacy-policy/amivono-en.md

 We may collect statistics about the behavior of visitors to our website.
 For instance, we may monitor the most popular page on our website.
 We may display this information publicly or provide it to others.
-However, we doe not disclose personally-identifying information other than as described below.
+However, we do not disclose personally-identifying information other than as described below.

 ### Protection of Certain Personally-Identifying Information